cablehead/half.sh/README.md

 ## [Screencast / Demo](https://www.half.sh)

+## Why?

+This is something I hacked together over the last 2 months to try a articulate a bunch of pretty orthogonal ideas I've been bouncing around over the years.

+* The command line is amazing for fluidly exploring a data set or an automation task but an adhoc session can quickly spiral to the point it's no longer discernible or reusable.
+Is there a way you can keep that fluidity and instant feedback but introduce some structure to make things reusable?
+Also, to be able to return to an adhoc session and pick up where you left off?

+* 'Use small tools' gets a lot of lip service, but systems are almost exclusively composed in monolithic ecosystems (for example, Golang, Python, Node).
+What would it look like to actually build a system using small tools?
+  In my experiments it quickly gets unruly.
+Does it look better if we have a better way to compose shell scripts?

+* Have you ever produced an interesting result in a shell session and thought,'I just want this to run forever now' Is there a way to seamlessly take these adhoc sessions and then run them redundantly and robustly?

 ## run locally

 The following static cli tools are required.
 A binary version for macOS have